Reallocating Attention Across Layers to Reduce Multimodal Hallucination: Method

 The first step of our method is to identify attention heads that function primarily as \textbf{perception heads} or \textbf{reasoning heads}, following the perceive–then–reason pipeline outlined in Section~\ref{sec:2-2}.
 This categorization enables targeted reweighting rather than treating all heads uniformly.
 For each layer $\ell$ and head $h$, we denote the attention matrix by $A^{(h,\ell)}\in\mathbb R^{N\times N}$.
 Its $(i,j)$-th entry is written as

 Here, $a^{(h,\ell)}_{ij}$ is the normalized attention weight from query token $i$ to key token $j$.
-In other words, each row of $A^{(h,\ell)}$ forms a probability distribution over all keys, and $a^{(h,\ell)}_{ij}$ quantifies how much information query $i$ draws from token $j$.
+In other words, each row of $A^{(h,\ell)}$ forms a probability distribution over all keys, and $a^{(h,\ell)}_{ij}$ quantifies how much information query $i$ draws from $j$.

 To measure how head $h$ distributes attention across modalities, we compute the \emph{modality attention ratio}.
-Using $\mathcal T_v$ and $\mathcal T_t$ to denote the sets of visual and textual tokens, and $\mathcal T_q$ as the set of query positions, we define the \emph{modality attention ratio}:
+Using $\mathcal T_v$ and $\mathcal T_t$ to denote the sets of visual and textual tokens, and $\mathcal T_q$ as the set of query positions, we define:

 where $m=v$ corresponds to visual and $m=t$ to textual tokens.
 Intuitively, $S_v^{(\ell)}(h)$ measures the fraction of attention mass allocated to visual tokens, averaged over all queries, while $S_t^{(\ell)}(h)$ does the same for textual tokens.
 Since $\mathcal T_v$ and $\mathcal T_t$ partition the sequence, we have $S_v^{(\ell)}(h)+S_t^{(\ell)}(h)=1$.
 A larger $S_v^{(\ell)}(h)$ indicates \textit{stronger visual focus}, while a smaller value indicates \textit{stronger textual focus}.